Vardot/module-installer-factory/README.md

 It could be used in some cases to change the default View for the Content or People with multilingual sites or extra filters by other modules.
 It is important which managing the `Assemble components and install` installation step.

-**Exmaple #2:** Having a custom config for a disabled module, which it will be Enabled and Disabled many times with development and deployments, but the need to have the basic extra change for config over the default settings or configs for the used module.
+**Example 2:** Having a custom config for a disabled module, which it will be Enabled and Disabled many times with development and deployments, but the need to have the basic extra change for config over the default settings or configs for the used module.
 ```
 /**
  * Implements hook_modules_installed().